evidentlyai/evidently/docs/book/monitoring/snapshots.md

 * Add multiple snapshots for the same period (e.g., for shadow and production models).

 {% hint style="info" %}
 **Snapshots vs. Reports.** The snapshot functionality is directly based on the Evidently Reports and Test Suites.
 Put simply, a snapshot is a JSON "version" of the Evidently Report or Test Suite.
+To learn the basics, check the [Get Started Tutorial](../get-started/tutorial.md) or a [Report and Test Suite User Guide](../tests-and-reports/).
+Browse [Presets](../presets/all-presets.md), [Metrics](../reference/all-metrics.md) and [Tests](../reference/all-tests.md) to see available checks.

 {% endhint %}

 # How it works